 Telemarketers and unscrupulous steel building companies will often price your building with wind, exposure, or snow requirements LESS than your local building codes require - just to quote you a low price.

 Once they obtain your deposit, they will advise you that the cost of your building is substantially more due to modifications needed in order to meet your local building codes.
 This is commonly referred to in the industry as "the bump".

 Understanding Anchor Bolt Plans and Foundation Plans

-Anchor bolt plans come standard with all buildings.
+Anchor Bolt Plans come standard with all buildings.
 They are drawings representing the design of the base plates on the columns, showing the location of the anchor bolts used to secure the building to the slab.

-Foundation drawings are drawings that are designed using your building information and soil condition which tell the concrete contractor how large the piers have to be along with detailed specifications of size and placement of rebar, wire mesh and hairpins.
+Foundation Plans are drawings that are designed using your building information and soil condition which tell the concrete contractor how large the piers have to be along with detailed specifications of size and placement of rebar, wire mesh and hairpins.
 Counties often require a set of stamped foundation drawings as part of the normal permit process.
 Most steel building companies do not provide foundation drawings.

 The "Components Building"